azizozbek/address-management/README.md

 I don't recommend to use the project live for business.
 The main-language of project is German.
 It was just an experiment for to learn JSON-Parsing in PHP.
+You have to use Google-API to use Google-Map or find out to use Leaflet